datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 But wait: there's more.
 It's perfectly possible to call the round() function with only one input, like this.
 This time, Python figured out that you didn't specify the second input, and automatically chooses to round the number to the closest integer.

 To understand why both approaches work, let's open up the documentation.
-You can do this with yet another function, `help`, as follows.
+You can do this with yet another function, `help`, like this.

 It appears that round() takes two inputs.
 In Python, these inputs, also called arguments, have names: number and ndigits.
 When you call the function round(), with these two inputs, Python matches the inputs to the arguments: number is set to 1.68 and ndigits is set to 1.
 Next, The round() function does its calculations with number and ndigits as if they are variables in a Python script.
 We don't know exactly what code Python executes.
 What is important, though, is that the function produces an output, namely the number 1.68 rounded to 1 decimal place.